tus/tus-node-server/packages/s3-store/README.md

 Checkout the [`S3ClientConfig`](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-s3/interfaces/s3clientconfig.html)
 docs for the supported options.
 You need to at least set the `region`, `bucket` name, and your preferred method of authentication.

+#### `options.cache`

+An optional cache implementation.
+If not provided, the store will use an in-memory cache.
+When running multiple instances of the server, you need to provide a cache implementation that is shared between all instances, alternatively, you can disable the cache by using the `NullCache` implementation.

 ## Extensions

 The tus protocol supports optional [extensions][].
 Below is a table of the supported extensions in `@tus/s3-store`.